datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
 Now, I change the MajorName in the view for Id number 2.
-So, the Update statement will only affect the Major table.
-The UPDATE statement will be executed without error because, the Update statement will only affect the Major table.However, SQL will change all the students in view which has the same major of Id number 2.
-In this case Id number 5 is also updated from Psychology to English. so, we need to create INSTEAD OF UPDATE trigger to update  or more columns in views.
+In this case, the Update statement will only affect the Major table.
+So, The UPDATE statement will be executed without error.
+However, SQL will change all the students in view which has the same major of Id number 2.
+Here,  Id number 5 is also updated from Psychology to English.To update the view correctly, we need to create INSTEAD OF UPDATE trigger.

 ---